Jardilou/5EOES-Embedded-Project/README.md

 ## 5. Final Attack Tree

-Here are the vulnerabilities identified:
+Here are the vulnerabilities identified and exploited :

-* Access to the `.elf` firmware flashed on the platform containing unencrypted data
+* Access to the `.elf` firmware flashed on the platform which contains unencrypted data
 * Access to a hidden UART channel as well as a trigger set high during communication.
 This UART channel gave information when the wrong password is input.

+Non-exploited vulnerabilities include :
+* Access to the debugWire arduino interface as well as ICSP to retrieve potential useful information
+* Access to the ATMEGA chip

-Exploits set up:
+Exploits used:

 * Firmware analysis
 * Side-channel power traces analysis

+Other potential exploits :

+* Binwalk firmware entropy analysis
+* Sniffing the communications on the interfaces mentioned above
+* Decapsulation of the ATmega, depackaging and rebounding
+* Fault injection, rowhammer attack

 ![Attack\_tree](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Additional_Content/ES_Project_Attack_Tree.drawio.png)

 ---